 The two existing routes are suitable for families including dogs, but not for baby carriages.
 Baby carriers can be rented at the Visitor Centre.

-We also add the possibility of walking from the alternative car park, when the visitor centre car park is already full or if you want to walk further.
-This orange route is for the more sporty ones, as it adds 3.6 linear km and a difference in altitude of 270 m, for which you have to calculate 3.5 hours for the round trip.
+- Orange route: This orange route is for the more sporty ones, as it adds 3.6 linear km and a difference in altitude of 270 m.
+You have to calculate 3.5 hours for the round trip.

-Visitor centre and programmed activities in El Torcal
+Visitor centre and programmed activities at El Torcal

 The El Torcal Visitor Centre has an interpretative area, multi-purpose room, guide service, observatory, souvenir shop, cafeteria-restaurant, toilets and car park.

 The visitor centre organises routes and different activities for all ages throughout the year.

 - Astronomical observatory both night and day with special filters to see solar activity.

 - Perseids and planetarium.

 - Route of the Ammonites at dusk.

 Winter opening hours (November to March): 10 am to 5 pm